 • Grab some lunch overlooking the Pittwater.

-This highly-rated day trip from Sydney combines visiting Manly, Palm Beach, Narrabeen Beach & Curl Curl Beach with the West Head and Barrenjoey sections of the Ku-ring-gai Chase National Park.
+This highly rated Northern Beaches day trip from Sydney combines visits to Manly, Palm Beach, Narrabeen Beach & Curl Curl Beach with the West Head and Barrenjoey sections of the Ku-ring-gai Chase National Park.
 Home and Away fans can join a dedicated Summer Bay tour.

 Watsons Bay itself is a thin stretch of sand backed by beautiful houses and three good eating options.

-For great fish in a wonderful setting head to Doyles on the Beach.
+For great fish in a wonderful setting, head to Doyles on the Beach.
 You’ll need to make a reservation in advance.
-The best approach is to call them so you can ask for a table on the front or outdoors on the upstairs balcony.
+The best approach is to call them to ask for a table either at the front or on the upstairs balcony.

-Head south from Watsons Bay to Rose Bay (2 to 3 hours walk) past the white wooden bridge at Parsley Bay Beach, the stunning houses of Vaucluse and the golden sands of Shark Beach and you’ll have explored one of the best sections of the Sydney Harbour National Park.
+Head south from Watsons Bay to Rose Bay (a 2 to 3-hour walk) past the white wooden bridge at Parsley Bay Beach, the stunning houses of Vaucluse and the golden sands of Shark Beach, and you’ll have explored one of the best sections of the Sydney Harbour National Park.

 Australia’s first national park, the Royal National Park, is a eucalyptus-rich bushland and rainforest that ends at coastal cliffs and secluded beaches.

-Through the park and further south, the 140-kilometre Great Pacific Drive cuts through lush rainforests and then along the dramatic coastline crossing over the photogenic Sea Cliff Bridge.
+The 140-kilometre Great Pacific Drive cuts through the lush rainforests of the park, then runs along the dramatic coastline, crossing the photogenic Sea Cliff Bridge.

 Combining the two is an excellent day trip from Sydney, but with no convenient public transport, you’ll need a car.

-It’s also worth taking the drive down to Garie Beach, a lovely sweep of sand great for swimming, surfing, and a picnic.
-(Note – The road down to Garie Beach is temporarily closed).
+It’s also worth taking the drive down to Garie Beach, a lovely sweep of sand, great for swimming, surfing, and picnics.

-In the afternoon head south along the Grand Pacific Drive.
-The drive ends at Shoalhaven and takes about 2 hours.
-Fortunately, there is no need to go that far as the best viewpoints are at the beginning.
+In the afternoon, head south along the Grand Pacific Drive.
+The best viewpoints are at the beginning.
 Stop at Otford Lookout, the Bald Hill Observatory at Stanwell Tops Lookout, and the Sea Cliff Bridge.

-This is probably more of a half-day trip than a full-day trip from Sydney, but there are three great reasons to go to Taronga Zoo.
+This is probably more of a half-day trip than a full-day one, but there are three great reasons to visit Taronga Zoo.

 Firstly, the journey by ferry from Circular Quay is a great way to arrive.

-Secondly, they have some great animals.
+Secondly, the zoo itself is great.
 Don’t miss the cute red pandas, the koalas perched on a grove of trees, and the critically endangered Sumatran tigers that the zoo is helping to preserve.

 Thirdly, the views from the zoo across to the Harbour Bridge, Opera House, and city are second to none.